The Document Checking Service (DCS) pilot helps organisations digitally check whether British passports are valid.

 Amount of checks available

-You’ll also have a limit to the number of checks you can make over set periods of time within the pilot.
-This is called a ‘throttle rate’.
-GDS is considering the most appropriate means of throttling the volume of checks.
+You’ll also have a rate limit on the number of checks you can make over set periods of time within the pilot.

 How long the pilot will last